Tushh007/invideo-assignments/frontend/README.md

 - A blank canvas (9:16)

+- Drag and drop images from the left panel to the canvas

-- A feature that lets you fit an image with different aspect ratio than the canvas by blurring the sides.
+- If the canvas is blank, then image should be added as a background of the entire canvas.
+In case image has a different aspect ration than the canvas, then fit the image inside the canvas by blurring the sides.
 Check out the [example](https://github.com/invideoio/invideo-assignments/blob/master/frontend/example.mp4) to get better idea.

+- If there is already a background image set, then new image should be added on top of the canvas, and should be added as per its aspect ratio

 ## Bonus Features
-- Let user drag one or more image templates from the panel to the canvas.

 - Switch aspect ratio of canvas to 16:9